Leaders should look for trends in the business environment to develop successful strategies and gain an advantage.

 An increase in brand awareness and purchasing power among young urban Indians also make them a primary target.
-In their mid-twenties, they spend a lot of time outside home and are not used to saving money.
+In their mid-twenties, they spend a lot of time outside the home and are not used to saving money.
 They don’t hesitate to spend on expensive global brands and often want two and four-wheelers.

-The growing independence and increasing workforce participation of urban women has led them to spend more time out of home and play a more active role in consumption decisions.
+The growing independence and increasing workforce participation of urban women has led them to spend more time out of the home and play a more active role in consumption decisions.
 As a result, product categories targeting urban women have increased a lot, for instance in jewellery, cosmetics, apparel, mobile phones or computers.